Newborn Hearing Screening

 Detection of Late-Onset Hearing Loss

-The American Academy of Pediatrics (AAP) recommends that every newborn have a medical home to provide coordinated, comprehensive, primary care that is accessible and family centered.
+The American Academy of Pediatrics (AAP) recommends that every newborn have a medical home to provide coordinated and comprehensive primary care that is both accessible and family-centered.
 The medical home plays a key role in supporting EHDI systems and detecting late-onset hearing loss (Mehl & Esquivel, 2016).
 Although initial newborn hearing screenings are not typically conducted in the medical home, the JCIH recommends that the pediatric primary care provider regularly monitor all infants and children for hearing loss and communication development in the medical home (JCIH, 2007).
-This allows for the identification of children with either missed newborn, late-onset, or progressive hearing loss, regardless of the presence or absence of high-risk indicators at birth.
-The onset of hearing loss can occur at any time in a child's life.
-Developmental milestones, hearing skills, and speech and language milestones should be monitored in all children, consistent with the Bright Futures/AAP periodicity schedule [PDF].
-See the Childhood Hearing Screening Practice Portal page for more information on this topic.
+This allows for the identification of children with missed newborn, late-onset, or progressive hearing loss, regardless of the presence or absence of high-risk indicators at birth.
+The onset of hearing loss can occur at any time in a child’s life.
+Developmental milestones, hearing skills, and speech and language milestones should be monitored in all children, consistent with the AAP’s Recommendations for Preventive Pediatric Health Care [PDF].
+See the ASHA Practice Portal page on Childhood Hearing Screening and the JCIH Year 2019 Position Statement for more information on this topic.

 Documentation and Dissemination

-Newborn hearing screening documentation requirements are based on hospital and state mandates or protocols and can include the recording of screening results into the medical record, electronic health record, birth certificate, discharge summary, or state EHDI data system.
-In addition, screening results must be provided to the family and the newborn's physician.
-Patient records must be in full compliance with the Health Insurance Portability and Accountability Act (HIPAA, 1996).
+Newborn hearing screening documentation requirements are based on hospital and state mandates or protocols and can include the recording of screening results into the medical record, electronic health record, birth certificate, discharge summary, and/or state EHDI data system.
+In addition, screening results are provided to the newborn’s family and physician.
+Patient records must be in full compliance with the Health Insurance Portability and Accountability Act of 1996.

-• type of screening (OAE, ABR, or both);
+• type of screening (OAE, A-ABR, or both)

-Collecting parent/guardian and pediatrician contact information is critical in the effort to prevent loss to follow-up, especially for those newborns who do not pass the screening.
+Collecting parent/guardian and primary care physician contact information is critical in the effort to prevent loss to follow-up, especially for those newborns who do not pass the screening.
 To track newborn screenings effectively, states stipulate which information will be reported to the appropriate government agency (e.g., state EHDI program).
-See the ASHA State-by-State resource for a summary of requirements.
+See the ASHA state-by-state resource for a summary of requirements.

 Counseling and Education

-Providing appropriate counseling and education is an important part of the newborn hearing screening process.
+Providing counseling and education is an important part of the newborn hearing screening process.
+See the ASHA Practice Portal page on Counseling For Professional Service Delivery for more information.

 Parent/Guardian Education

-Parent/guardian education regarding newborn hearing screening begins before an infant is screened.
-If information about the screening process is provided only after a mother is admitted to the hospital to deliver their child, they may not have the level of concentration needed to consider the information being presented.
 Educational materials can be included in patient education packets, as part of hospital prenatal education programs, and in public health clinic outreach programs.
-Materials should be written in plain language, culturally appropriate, and available in the preferred language of the family.
-Information should also be conveyed orally in the preferred language of the parents/guardians.
+Education regarding newborn hearing screening begins before an infant is screened.
+Materials should be health literate, culturally appropriate, and available in the language used by the family.
+Information should be conveyed orally in the language used by the parents/guardians.

 Educational materials typically include information on

-• the meaning of a screening "pass" and "refer";
+• the meaning of “pass” and “refer” results,

 • developmental milestones for typically developing children.